kemalyuksel/spring-boot-captcha/README.md

 this.defaultKaptcha = new DefaultKaptcha();

-// Captcha ayarları için config nesnesi oluşturuldu.
+// A configuration object was created for Captcha settings.
 Config config =newConfig(newProperties());

 // Captcha img width